andrewtwin/ip-aggregator/README.md

 optional arguments:
-  -h, --help            show this help message and exit -V, --version         Print version and licence information and exit -l, --list-alises     List IP aliases and exit.
-Alises can be used in filters.
-Supports -m/--mask-type flag.
+  -h, --help            show this help message and exit -V, --version         Print version and licence information and exit -l, --list-aliases    List IP aliases and exit.
+Alises can be used in place of regular addresses.
+Supports
+                        -m/--mask-type flag.

 input options:
   How to provide input.